We are looking for ways to reduce the regulatory burden within the intellectual property (IP) system.

 Cutting red tape in the IP system

-IP Australia is reviewing its regulations to find areas where we can cut red tape without compromising the integrity of the IP system.
+We are reviewing our regulations to find areas where we can cut red tape without compromising the integrity of the IP system.
 We will consult on our ideas as they are developed.
 However, we need your help to find more ways to cut red tape.

 Businesses and individuals deal with IP regulation every day.
-IP Australia wants to hear from you on ways to help reduce red tape in the IP system.
+We want to hear from you on ways to help reduce red tape in the IP system.

 How you can help cut red tape